prathmeshlp/SkurrLabs-Assignment/README.md

 ```

 ### 5. Resolve TypeScript Configuration Conflicts
-The project uses `tsconfig.json` for development and `tsconfig.test.json` for tests.
-A common issue is a conflicting `tsconfig.json` in a parent directory (e.g., `D:/Node Js Course 2025/`) with an invalid `reference.path` option, causing errors like `TS5024` in Jest or `Cannot read properties of undefined (reading 'endsWith')` in Vite.
+The project uses `tsconfig.json` for development.
+A conflicting `tsconfig.json` in a parent directory (e.g., `D:/Node Js Course 2025/`) with an invalid `reference.path` option can cause Vite errors like `Cannot read properties of undefined (reading 'endsWith')`.

 #### Check for Conflicting `tsconfig.json` Files
 Search for `tsconfig.json` files in parent directories: